1. Plan

 Project Overview

-Improvements to the segment from Iris to Canyon will begin in 2023.
+Improvements to the segment from Iris Avenue to Canyon Boulevard will begin in 2024 following utility work.
 Staff held two August 2021 Project Info Sessions.
 You can view a recording below.

 August 2021 Virtual Info Session